 Some colleges and universities can’t admit all of the students they’d like to in regular decision.
 The result?
 Often, placement on the waitlist.
 Getting admitted from a college waitlist is not easy, but it is possible at some schools.

-The “sitting” method makes sense for many students, and especially students at schools that take very few students from the waitlist.
-But, for students who want to increase their likelihood of being admitted, “working” the waitlist can do exactly that – it can work.
+The “sitting” method makes sense for many students, especially schools that take very few students from the waitlist.
+But, for students who want to increase their likelihood of being admitted, “working” the waitlist can do precisely that — it can work.

-Before getting to work implementing waitlist strategies, it is important that students deposit at their current top choice school (so a school where they have been admitted), and get excited about the prospect of attending.
+Before implementing waitlist strategies, it is essential that students deposit at their current top choice school (so, a school where they have been admitted) and get excited about attending.
 They should join the Class of 2024 Facebook groups.
-These forums are often very informative and fun and can help students take their minds off their waitlist status.
+These forums are often informative and fun and can help students take their minds off their waitlist status.

 I also suggest getting familiar with the available college waitlist data.
-How many students does school X offer spots on the waitlist?
+How many students do school X offer spots on the waitlist?
 How many accept their spot, and more importantly, how many does school X ultimately admit?
 Some of these numbers are dismal, but it is best to know what you are up against rather than sit hopefully in the dark.

 Once a student has accepted their spot on the waitlist, deposited elsewhere, and familiarized themselves with the waitlist data, I suggest considering the seven strategies below.
 Not all of them here are new, but some of my students have tested the ones that are a bit outside of the box with success.